That's it! You have created a bot and put it in your discord server.

 }

-Kord allows you to listen to events either through the events
+Kord allows you to listen to events either through the events property, or the on extension function.

 Since our requirements are pretty simple, we'll use the latter.
-We'll want to listen to a newly created message, aka MessageCreateEvent
+We'll want to listen to a newly created message, aka MessageCreateEvent:

 suspend fun main() {